 3.2.1 Technical: Overall Risk analysis: medium

 User Familiarity: These days, people are very familiar with technology and how to use them.
 The application will be very easy to use, and users can pick up easily on how to use the functionalities of the software.
 Support will be available for those who require help using the app.
 The support will be available through FAQs, a help menu, and contacting customer service.
-When users first create an account, a tutorial will be given to help users learn all the necessary basics of how to navigate and use the app’s features.
+When users first create an account, a tutorial will be given to help users learn all the necessary basics of navigating and using the app’s features.

-Analyst Familiarity: Having worked on similar projects in the past, I am familiar with the website and mobile application development.
+Analyst Familiarity: Having worked on similar projects in the past, I am familiar with web and mobile application developments.
 So, familiarity with developing the software should be an issue.

 Project size: The project is fairly large: It has 7 well-defined sections.
 Depending on feasibility and overcoming the constraints, some sections could be removed.
 So, this section is risky.

 Project structure: The project structure is well defined.
-It will be designed with consideration for user’s needs and choices as well good navigation flow.
-The sections of the app also interconnect with each other where there is relation between sections.
+It will be designed with consideration of the users’ needs and choices and with good navigation flow.
+The app sections also interconnect with each other where there is a relation between sections.
 These are very feasible.

 3.2.2 Resource Overall Risk analysis: low

 People’s availability: The people needed are available.
-It is only a matter of user’s deciding if they want to pay and use the applications features.
-Those decisions will also depend on user’s choice between this software and competing software’s.
+It is only a matter of the user’s deciding if they want to use the features the product offers and trust it enough to handle their private information.
+Those decisions will also depend on the user’s choice of whether to use this software or other competing software.
 The required expertise will be available when needed.
-But until the application gets strong support, users would have to depend on the help section and use FAQ’s and tutorials on how to use the application.
+But until the application gets strong support, users would have to depend on the help section and use the FAQ page or watch tutorials on how to use the application.

-Hardware and Software: All the necessary equipment’s are available except for security measures and legal agreements for using government sensitive data.
-I am not very skilled in implementing a secure website with strong background checks.
+Hardware and Software: All the necessary equipment are available except for security measures and legal agreements for using sensitive government data.
+I am not skilled in implementing a secure website with strong background checks.
 But I soon hope to be.
-The software will be built with current models and will integrate easily with existing organizational systems.
+The software will be built with current models and therefore be able to integrate easily with existing organizational systems.

 3.2.3.
 Schedule Overall Risk analysis: medium

-The deadline for this project is spring season.
-The project is sort of large and there are a lot of legal and contractual agreements to do if all the applications intended functionalities are to be designed, developed, and implemented.
+The deadline for this project is the spring season.
+The project is sort of large, and there are a lot of legal and contractual agreements to do if all the applications intended functionalities are to be designed, developed, and implemented.
 So, meeting the schedule requirement is not very feasible.

-There are no strong requirements on finishing the project on time.
+There are no strong requirements for finishing the whole project on time.

 All resources are available for making the application.
 The requirements are well defined.
 All that is needed is legal agreements and strong security software implementation.